 When? circa 1390 CE – 1914 CE

 Before European powers divided the African continent during the Scramble for Africa, the modern-day countries of the Democratic Republic of Congo and the Republic of Congo both formed part of the Kingdom of Kongo.
-Although the kingdom’s precise boundaries are uncertain today, this empire did eventually stretch into both modern-day Congos and Angola under the leadership of a Kikongo warrior, Luken Lua Nimi, whose military and political prowess dominated central Africa for centuries.
+Although the kingdom’s precise boundaries are uncertain today, this empire did eventually stretch into both modern-day Congos and Angola.
+This period of expansion was due to the leadership of a Kikongo warrior, Luken Lua Nimi.
+Its military and political prowess dominated central Africa for centuries.
 Kongolese society was a quasi-feudal one and its economy was fueled by trade routes following rivers in the region and dealing in textiles, pottery, copper, and ivory.

 When? circa 1180 CE – 1897 CE

 Found in modern-day Nigeria, the Benin Empire was considered one of the oldest and most developed states in West Africa until its annexation by the British Empire.
 Famous artisans crafted masterpieces from ivory, bronze and iron.
-The Benin Empire had a strong trading relationship with the Portuguese, exchanging palm oil, pepper, and ivory for Manilla (a form of currency used in West Africa) and firearms.
+The Benin Empire had a strong trading relationship with the Portuguese.
+They exchanged palm oil, pepper, and ivory for Manilla (a form of currency used in West Africa) and firearms.
 The relationship even saw an ambassador visit Lisbon in the 16th century.
-Britain’s first expedition to Benin occurred in 1553 and a mutually beneficial trading relationship existed throughout the 16th and 17th centuries until Benin suspected Britain of making controlling advancements.
+Britain’s first expedition to Benin occurred in 1553.
+A mutually beneficial trading relationship existed throughout the 16th and 17th centuries until Benin suspected Britain of making controlling advancements.
 Dutch, British and Portuguese explorers brought numerous tales back to Europe of the beauty, wealth and sophistication of Benin.

-What other famous African kingdoms and empires do you think should be added to our list?
+What other famous African kingdoms and empires do you think we could add to our list?
 Let us know in the comments section below!